NexGen-3D-Printing/MKS-SKIPR-SETUP/README.md

 # MKS-CANBUS

+# Section 1: Install the Operating System on The MKS-SKIPR (Also The MKS-PI)

 Setting Up Klipper ON the MKS-SKIPR Main Controll Board and the THR36/42 Tool Head Board

-Download the image file fome here: https://github.com/redrathnure/armbian-mkspi/releases
+Download the image file from here: https://github.com/redrathnure/armbian-mkspi/releases

 Install in the SD Card or eMMC via Rufus: https://rufus.ie/en/